samuelvanderwaal/metaboss/README.md

 **Warning: This command modifies your NFT.
 Use with caution.**

-Set the update authority on a list NFT's metadata accounts.
+Set the update authority on a list of NFT's metadata accounts.

 #### Usage